 How can I enroll my child?

-Step 2: Visit our office to complete the state forms, parent agreement and pay whole or first half month tuition.
+Step 1: Visit our office (225 SW 12th Street in Downtown Topeka) to complete the state forms, parent agreement and pay the enrollment fee + first two weeks of tuition.

-Please note: If enrolling more than one child in Kids Quest, an additional application must be completed for each child.
+Please note: If enrolling more than one child in Kids Quest, an individual application must be completed for each child.

 *For Kindergarten only – Immunization record must also be provided before your child is fully enrolled.